kungfusaini/kungfusaini/README.md

 Hey!

-I'm Sumeet, founder of [Reliq](https://reliq.digital), current working with [Elijah Intelligence](https://elijahintelligence.com) to build the forecasting solutions of the future!
+I'm Sumeet.
+I'm current working with [Elijah Intelligence](https://elijahintelligence.com) to build the forecasting solutions of the future!

 I'm a big user of agents and prefer a terminal-first dev experience, so I spend a lot of my free time optimising my workflow and sharing it here.